SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/test-smtp-with-telnet.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## How do you do this?

-### Step 1: Install the Telnet Client on your computer
+## Step 1: Install the Telnet Client on your computer

 On most versions of Windows, you'll need to install the Telnet client before you can use it.
 To install it, see [Install Telnet Client](https://go.microsoft.com/fwlink/p/?linkId=179054).

-### Step 2: Find the FQDN or IP address of the destination SMTP server
+## Step 2: Find the FQDN or IP address of the destination SMTP server

 To connect to an SMTP server by using Telnet on port 25, you need to use the fully-qualified domain name (FQDN) (for example, mail.contoso.com) or the IP address of the SMTP server.
 If you don't know the FQDN or IP address, you can use the Nslookup command-line tool to find the MX record for the destination domain.